andkoc001/data_synthesis/README.md

 - Simulate / synthesise a dataset describing the phenomenon - Jupyter Notebook,
 - Document the research and the data synthesis.

-The detailed project instructions: <https://github.com/brianmcgmit/ProgDA/raw/master/ProgDA_Project.pdf>.
+The detailed project brief, see references section below.

 This project is intended to further familiarisation with data analytics.
 The project will allow to get practical understanding of handling data in Python environment.
 It is also intended to get familiar with the analytical tools.
 The tools used in the project include Python language with additional libraries like Pandas, Numpy, Seaborn, etc. as well as Jupyter Notbook.